BaristaBuddy/BaristaBuddyAPI/README.md

 ## Overview
 The performing database of our BaristaBuddy project is the API.
 Essentially the brain of the project.
 It stores the data which is input from the MVC as well as posting to there as well when asked.

-Languages used are C# with ASP .NET Core
+Languages used are C# with ASP .NET Core.

 ## The API
 The API acts as the brain or database of our entire app when it's run side-by-side with our MVC.